So this is me

 What I’m Grateful For

 I’m grateful for becoming a coach and aligning with a path that feels more natural, fun and fulfilling for me.
 I’m grateful for my relationship with my wife Lucia – she is a living angel.
 I’m grateful for my family – they are an amazing group of loving and supportive people.
 I’m grateful for my friends – those who know me well and those who don’t.
-I’m grateful for my cat and belated dog, who taught me how to be more loving and patient.
+I’m grateful for my cat and dog (the living ones & those who’ve past), who taught me how to be more loving, accepting and patient.
 And I’m grateful for the abundance of growth and new opportunities ahead.

 There are many more things, people and events I’m grateful for.
 I believe each one served a purpose and I’ve done my best to learn as much as I can from each of them.